 John Borstlap: a revival of classicism

-John Borstlap is one of the first composers who successfully tried, after the period of modernism, to restore pre-modernist European compositional practice, not with the aim to merely copy styles of the past, but to find a personal and thus, new interpretation of the tradition from which they stem.
+John Borstlap is one of the first composers who successfully tried, after the period when modernism was dominant, to restore pre-modernist European compositional practice, not with the aim to merely copy styles of the past, but to find a personal and thus, new interpretation of the tradition from which they stem.
 New music which does not deny traditional performance practice, can rejuvenate the repertoire and help keeping the central performance culture alive where only repeating the ‘safe’ repertoire could lead to stagnation and decreasing audience interest.
+‘Classicism’ in the vision of John Borstlap is a term embracing many different styles and approaches and not one single way of interpretation; it is a progressive idea in the way Antiquity offered comparable ideas for Renaissance culture, and comparable with the ‘new classicist movement’ in contemporary architecture which is increasingly seen as a way towards a sustainable and aesthetically better way of creating the human environment.

 After early experiments in free atonality, influenced by Schönberg (Trois Préludes, 1969, for piano solo), John Borstlap explored fresh tonal possibilities in the short orchestral piece Invocazione (1972) and a Violin Concerto (1974) after the stimulating encounter with the music of Karol Szymanowski.
 Piano works such as the introvert, short Sonata (1975), the etherial Avatâra (1980) and the classicist Variations for piano and strings (1981) marked the steps on a path towards a musical language which uses tonality and the classical vocabulary very freely, at times in an organically developed polyphonic structure.
 In the exquisite songs, Six Chinese Poems (1982), a more lyrical and exotic side of the composer can be heard.